 Weight Management: Knowing Your BMI and Watching What You Eat

-Locate your height in the left-most column and read across the row for that height to your approximate weight.
-Follow the column of the weight up to the top row that lists the BMI.
+Enter your height and weight in the scale below to determine your BMI – Body Mass Index.
 A BMI of 19-24 is the healthy weight range, a BMI of 25-29 is the overweight range, and a BMI of 30 and above is in the obese range.

 You will also be able to see at a glance if you need to add more vegetables to your days, less sugar to your nights and whether you need to walk past the vending machine on your way to meetings.

 Keeping a food journal is easy— click here